Modern YEAR SEVENTEEN (Part 1)

 –Batman: Gotham Knights #16-19

 May.
 Bruce is visited in a nightmare by the spirit manifestation of the Hindu karmic loop known as Samsara.
 Bruce first dealt with a Samsara occurrence less than a year ago.
 In the dream, Samsara guides Bruce to Matatoa, a Soul-Eater which has taken possession of a tattooed motorcycle-riding warrior.
 Bruce first encountered a Soul-Eater way back in Bat Year Two when he was in a coma after a car accident.
 Basically, Soul-Eaters must consume innocent souls in order to survive.
 Matatoa specifically must consume the soul of an “undefeated warrior,” namely Batman.
 After Batman easily beats Matatoa in battle, the Soul-Eater offers up a deal.
 If Batman gives up his life, Gotham will forever be protected from crime and evil.
 Batman immediately sends Matatoa to Arkham, but Matatoa escapes in bloody fashion.
 Meanwhile, Dick visits with Batman and reveals that he and Barbara are officially a couple!
 Batman (with Nightwing) defeats Matatoa yet again, but more importantly, Bruce legally makes Dick his son.
 Therefore, Dick officially becomes heir to just about everything Bruce owns!
 (The legal documentation is actually shown on a splash page in issue #17 and is dated “May 16, 2001.”
 The May date is actually correct, but it should be earlier in the month, and of course, this is 2005.)
-In issue #18 Batman is bored after a slow crime night and calls up Aquaman.
+In issue #18, Batman is bored after a slow crime night and calls up Aquaman.
 Feeling a bit lonely, Bruce tricks Aquaman into hanging out with him by asking him to assist in the retrieval of his giant penny, which has been lodged at the bottom of a ravine ever since the earthquake.
-(NOTE: The B&W addendum to issue #18 is a non-canon Elseworlds tale about Gotham’s fattest woman and some sentient grease that terrorizes the city.)
-In issue #19 a petty criminal listens to one too many Batman tall tales at the bar and gets spooked on his next heist.
+(NOTE: The B&W addendum to issue #18 is a non-canon Elseworlds tale about Gotham’s fattest woman and some sentient grease that terrorizes the city.
+It’s non-canon because it features Charles “Chubby” Chesterfield as mayor of Gotham.
+Chesterfield, who also gets killed in the story, is wholly novel to this tale.)
+In issue #19, a petty criminal listens to one too many Batman tall tales at the bar and gets spooked on his next heist.
 He then spends the entire night running from an imaginary Batman until he eventually runs into the real thing.
 This issue ends with Bruce in his Matches Malone guise listening to criminals talk about Batman.

 –the second feature to Batman: Gotham Knights #19 (B&W)